QiQi7-7/MyHK/README_en.md

-An assisting mod for HK featuring logical optimization, auxiliary functionality, bug fixes.
+An assisting mod for HK featuring logic optimization, auxiliary functionality, bug fixes.
 This can improve the gaming experience significantly.